apache/flink/docs/content/docs/deployment/security/running-cluster.md

 When deploying Flink on Kubernetes, the Kerberos keytab file is automatically copied from the client node to the Flink containers.

 To enable Kerberos authentication, the Kerberos configuration file is also required.
-This file can be either fetched from the cluster environment or uploaded by Flink.
-In the latter case, you need to configure the `security.kerberos.krb5-conf.path` setting to indicate the path of the Kerberos configuration file and Flink will copy this file to its containers/pods.
+This file should be present in the cluster nodes / classpath.
+If you want Flink to upload a new file, you need to configure the `security.kerberos.krb5-conf.path` setting to indicate the path of the Kerberos configuration file and Flink will copy this file to its containers/pods.

+{{< hint info >}}
+`HADOOP_TOKEN_FILE_LOCATION` is an important environment variable that specifies the location of your credential files/tokens.
+The service instances uses this location to find the file to load the credentials and run the tasks.
+Launched containers must load the delegation tokens from this location, and use them (including renewals) until they can no longer be renewed.
+{{< /hint >}}

 ### Setting up keystores and truststores